isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Imagine what would happen if `fx` and `gx` were of different types.
 * Imagine what would happen if `fx` or `gx` was a type with an invariant.
-* Imagine what would happen if more that dangling pointer was passed around among a larger set of functions.
+* Imagine what would happen if that dangling pointer was passed around among a larger set of functions.
 * Imagine what a cracker could do with that dangling pointer.

 Fortunately, most (all?) modern compilers catch and warn against this simple case.